e-CLOSE/Toolbox/Tools/ClickMeeting.md

 ## Detailed description & quick guide

-This section should include a detailed description of the tool.

 A live webinar has several opportunities for lead generation and nurturing.
 Gather your audience in real-time and confront your product or idea.

 **Share your knowledge** with a live presentation, files and video sharing.
 Attract people to your idea or product.